aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-html/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: The request URL is invalid.
 - **401 Unauthorized**: Authentication has failed, or no credentials were provided.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The source file is not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining conversion data.
+- **500 Server Error**: An anomaly has occurred while obtaining conversion data from the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Cloud-Native Conversion**: Conversion of local files directly in the cloud, eliminating the need to store them there.
+- **Cloud-Native Conversion**: Convert local files directly in the cloud, removing the necessity to store them there.
-- **Reduced Cloud Resource Burden**: No need to upload files to the cloud, saving cloud storage space.
+- **Reduced Cloud Resource Burden**: By converting files without uploading them, you save on cloud storage space.
-- **Simplified Workflow**: Convert local spreadsheets to the html format directly through cloud services, without intermediate steps.
+- **Simplified Workflow**: Seamlessly convert local spreadsheets to HTML format via our cloud services, avoiding unnecessary intermediate steps.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToHtml) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToHtml) outlines a publicly accessible programming interface, allowing you to perform REST interactions directly from your web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the most efficient way to expedite development.
+An SDK manages low-level details, allowing you to concentrate on your project tasks.
+Please visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of available Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: